Walter-Ullon/Stochastic-SIS/README.md

 Gillespie_SIS_V6 is similar to V3, but only used to generate a predetermined number of time series.

 Gillespie_SIS_V7 is similar to V3, however, the pulse occurs when autocorrelation values reach a statistical threshold.
 This is accomplished by reading from .csv files containing said values (imported from R).

+Gillespie_SIS_V5 is a FORTRAN version of V3 without the implementaion of control measures.